Occupational Health and Safety

 Governance and Standardization

-- Standardize practices across process safety, environmental compliance, industrial health & hygiene, general safety and software.
+• Standardize practices across process safety, environmental compliance, occupational health & hygiene, and safety.

-- Define systems, a common methodology, and new tools to facilitate the execution and monitoring of standards via audit protocols.
+• Define systems, a common methodology and drive the use of software solutions to facilitate the execution and monitoring of compliance with IVL standards.

 Assurance

-- Design an audit system and analysis of EHS maturity across programs.
+• Design audit systems and EHS maturity scorecards.

-- Evaluate regulatory compliance, adherence to EHS standards at sites, and transparent reporting to management through monitoring.
+• Evaluate regulatory compliance, adherence to IVL EHS standards at sites, and transparent reporting to management through monitoring our defined metrics.

 Building EHS Capabilities

-- New activities, such as audit member participation, networking, and serving on Communities of Practice (COP).
+• Create opportunities, such as global audit team member participation, networking and serving on Communities of Practice (COP).

-- Systematic approach to communications via the Global EHS SharePoint site, monthly reports, quarterly discussions with C-Suite, networking meetings and Group Share events.
+• Systematic approach to communications via the Global EHS SharePoint site, monthly reports, quarterly discussions with C-Suite, regional networking meetings and Group Share events.

 Health and Safety Management System